 - There’s no way to indicate task dependencies

 Toggl Plan offers two plans: Team and Business.
-Team starts at $8 per user monthly (billed annually).
-Toggl also offers a free, 14-day trial.
+As of January 2023, the Team starts at $9 per user monthly (billed annually).
+Toggl also offers a free 14-day trial.

 All three of these apps are really strong candidates for your next project management calendar, but at the end of the day, it really depends on your unique needs (and the needs of your team).
 What do you, as a project manager, need to successfully plan and track a project?
 What does your team need to execute it?